wp-plugins/calculated-fields-form/README.txt

 [CP_CALCULATED_FIELDS_RESULT fields="fieldname1,fieldname4"]

+Note: You can insert in a thank you page as many summary shortcodes as you need.
+For example, if you want format the thank you page with a summary that includes some of fields, a text, and another summary with the rest of fields, the content might be like follows:

+[CP_CALCULATED_FIELDS_RESULT fields="fieldname1,fieldname2"]

+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Integer vestibulum blandit mi vitae bibendum.
+Aliquam convallis feugiat eros.
+Nulla sit amet erat lacus.
+Ut faucibus felis enim, aliquam tincidunt lectus viverra eget.
+Sed ornare dapibus felis, vitae tempor tellus condimentum vitae.
+Curabitur id lorem vel urna condimentum hendrerit.
+Pellentesque sit amet diam tincidunt, facilisis erat non, tempus lacus.
+Integer bibendum ultricies molestie.

+[CP_CALCULATED_FIELDS_RESULT fields="fieldname3,fieldname4"]

 = Q: How can I apply CSS styles to the form fields? =

 A: Into the calculated form editor, click a field to edit its details, there is a setting there named "Add CSS Layout Keywords".
 You can add the class name into that field, so the style specified into the CSS class will be applied to that field.